ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/taiko/shoujo.jpg)](https://osu.ppy.sh/beatmapsets/894891)

 Within several creations in this month, this map doesn't have too much fancy element but still impressed me by consistent pattern assignment and temperate speed velocity usage.
-Furthermore, [mintong89](https://osu.ppy.sh/users/966210) tried to express this song differently, he used doublet patterns to make this map more variability.
+Furthermore, [mintong89](https://osu.ppy.sh/users/966210) tried to express this song differently, he used doublet patterns to make this map have more variability.

-Because of pleasant song and well arrangement patterns, this creation is worth to be one of the Spotlights in this month.
+Thanks to the pleasant song and well arranged patterns, this creation deserves to be one of the 2019 Spring Spotlights.

 _written by [qoot8123](https://osu.ppy.sh/users/766371)